MicrosoftDocs/windows-itpro-docs/windows/deployment/update/wufb-reports-prerequisites.md

 ***(Applies to: Windows 11 & Windows 10)***

 > [!Important]
-> As of August 17, 2022, a new step needs to be taken to ensure access to Windows Update for Business reports, and the CommercialID is no longer required.
-For more information, see [Configure Windows Update for Business reports settings](wufb-reports-enable.md#bkmk_admin-center).
+> As of August 17, 2022, the `CommercialID` is no longer required.
+For more information, see [Enable Windows Update for Business reports](wufb-reports-enable.md).

 Before you begin the process of adding Windows Update for Business reports to your Azure subscription, ensure you meet the prerequisites.